 Sylvester Stallone Attended Lincoln Financial Field’s First Game

 What is more Philadelphian than seeing Rocky Balboa rock an Eagles jersey?
 You can imagine the scene on September 8, 2003, when Stallone appeared at the Lincoln Financial Field’s first game.
 Stallone, well-known as a fan of the club, attended the game wearing a Duce Staley jersey.
 Since the Eagles’ inception in 1933, they have had six different venues, including the present $512 million Lincoln Financial Field.
 The stadium is also referred to as The Linc.
-Meanwhile, Sylvester Stallone filmed himself urging the Eagles to “Keep Punching” in the buildup to the 2017 NFC Championship Game.
+Sylvester Stallone delighted fans when he filmed himself urging the Eagles to “Keep Punching” in the buildup to the 2017 NFC Championship Game.

 An Unbelievable Eagles Win Made The Quarterback Kneel Popular